If you live in one of these 25 metropolitan areas, Google will show you where parking is available in real time.

 There’s nothing worse than driving to a busy downtown megaplex and coming to the sudden, horrifying realization that there aren’t any parking spaces in sight.
-It can easily ruin a night if you’re pressed for time, and that’s why the ever-astute Google is prepping salvation: Parking availability alerts in Google Maps.
+It can easily ruin a night if you’re pressed for time, and that’s why the ever-astute Google is offering salvation: Parking availability alerts in Google Maps.

 Parking availability will be shown through a small “P” icon next to the driving duration estimate.
 If parking is limited, that icon will turn red.